hashsequence/Linux-Job-Worker/README.md

 #### Client

 * flags package to parse use commands or have preset commands from a file or hardcoded

-* Basic Queue data structure to execute commands in FIFO order
+* Basic Queue data structure to execute commands in FIFO order, we can use a channel to stream commands

 * Can use the same data store structure for server and client